tangxiangong/diffusionx/diffusionx/README.md

 # DiffusionX

 > Development is in progress.
-DiffusionX is a multi-threaded high-performance Rust library for random number/stochastic process simulation.
+DiffusionX is a multi-threaded high-performance Rust library for random number generation and stochastic process simulation.

+## Features

+- **High Performance**: Optimized for speed with multi-threading support
+- **Comprehensive**: Wide range of random distributions and stochastic processes
+- **Extensible**: Trait-based design for easy extension
+- **Well-documented**: Clear examples and API documentation
+- **Type-safe**: Leverages Rust's type system for safety and correctness

-## Usage
+## Installation

-### Getting Started
 Add the following to your `Cargo.toml`:
 ```toml
 [dependencies]
 diffusionx = "*"
 ```

 Or use the following command to install:
 ```bash
 cargo add diffusionx
 ```

+## Usage

 ### Random Number Generation